The Short Answer

 Pre-rendering vs Nuxt (SSR)

-If you already have a Vue + Vite app, adding pre-rendering is straightforward — you keep your existing codebase and just add a build plugin.
-Migrating to Nuxt means rewriting your app to fit Nuxt's conventions (file-based routing, different project structure, Nuxt-specific APIs).
+If you already have a Vue + Vite app, pre-rendering is the path of least resistance.
+Keep your codebase, add a build plugin.
+Migrating to Nuxt means rewriting to fit its conventions — file-based routing, different project structure, Nuxt-specific APIs.
+That's a big investment if you just need a few SEO pages.

 Pre-rendering generates static HTML at build time.
-Your production server just serves files — no Node.js runtime needed.
-This is simpler to deploy and scale (CDN, static hosting, any web server).
+Your production server just serves files.
+No Node.js runtime.
+Simple to deploy, easy to scale behind a CDN.
 The tradeoff: content is fixed until the next build.

-Nuxt/SSR generates HTML on every request.
-This requires a Node.js server running in production, adding operational complexity.
-The benefit: content can be dynamic per-request (user-specific data, real-time content).
+Nuxt/SSR generates HTML per request.
+Requires Node.js running in production — more operational complexity.
+The upside: per-request dynamic content (user-specific data, real-time stuff).

-Choose pre-rendering when you have a handful of SEO pages with static content.
-Choose Nuxt when most of your app needs SEO with per-request dynamic content, or you're starting fresh and the migration cost doesn't apply.
+I use pre-rendering for MyOG.social.
+I have a handful of SEO pages with mostly static content.
+Nuxt makes more sense when most of your app needs SEO with dynamic per-request content, or you're starting from scratch and the migration cost doesn't apply.